What is Total Quality Management (TQM)?

 A core definition of total quality management (TQM) describes a management approach to long–term success through customer satisfaction.
 In a TQM effort, all members of an organization participate in improving processes, products, services, and the culture in which they work.
-The methods for implementing this approach come from the teachings of such quality leaders as Philip B. Crosby, W. Edwards Deming, Armand V. Feigenbaum, Kaoru Ishikawa, and Joseph M. Juran.

 Total quality management can be summarized as a management system for a customer-focused organization that involves all employees in continual improvement.
 It uses strategy, data, and effective communications to integrate the quality discipline into the culture and activities of the organization.
 Many of these concepts are present in modern Quality Management Systems, the successor to TQM.
 Here are the 8 principles of total quality management:

-- Customer-focused.
 The customer ultimately determines the level of quality.
 No matter what an organization does to foster quality improvement—training employees, integrating quality into the design process, upgrading computers or software, or buying new measuring tools—the customer determines whether the efforts were worthwhile.

-- Total employee involvement.
 All employees participate in working toward common goals.
 Total employee commitment can only be obtained after fear has been driven from the workplace, when empowerment has occurred, and management has provided the proper environment.
 High-performance work systems integrate continuous improvement efforts with normal business operations.
 Self-managed work teams are one form of empowerment.

-- Process-centered.
 A fundamental part of TQM is a focus on process thinking.
 A process is a series of steps that take inputs from suppliers (internal or external) and transforms them into outputs that are delivered to customers (again, either internal or external).
 The steps required to carry out the process are defined, and performance measures are continuously monitored in order to detect unexpected variation.

-- Integrated system.
 Although an organization may consist of many different functional specialties often organized into vertically structured departments, it is the horizontal processes interconnecting these functions that are the focus of TQM.